For heaven's sake! Tell us what is the matter!

 Mrs. Malaprop wasn't — isn't — a mother.
 She's just a battleship maiden aunt who, in a ceaseless parade of her erudition, throws into her converse back-broken hifalutin words, or cockeyed approximations of same, at any and every opportunity.
 Ms. Ivey played her once before, under the direction of Roger Rees at the Williamstown Theatre Festival a half-dozen years ago.
 The present director is Mark Lamos.
 "When I was asked to do it now, I remembered what fun it was, and said, 'Oh yes, of course!'
 I'd already learned the text once.
 Six weeks later you can still say the lines.
 Six months later you have fragments.
 It comes in and out of your head."

+MRS. MALAPROP: I am sorry to say, Sir Anthony, that my affluence over my niece is very small.
+Turn around, Lydia: I blush for you!
 It must, a non-actor thinks, be difficult to fluidly speak such near-miss bastardizations of the English language.

 "Oh no, they're fun to say."